How to Access Property Records in Illinois

 Often, you can find a property's fair market value (FMV) online.
 However, be aware that the FMV may not always match a county's assessment or a real estate appraisal.
 Factors like location, property condition, liens, foreclosures, and other things can dramatically affect property values.

-The average value of a property in Illinois is approximately $258,600 (2023).
-The value has seen an increase of more than 2% since 2022.
+The average property value in Illinois is approximately $258,600 (2023), which has increased by more than 2% since 2022.
 East Moline, Gurnee, Homewood, and Round Lake have some of the fastest-growing sales prices in the state.

 The following facts can explain the high market values of some properties in the state:

-- Crime Rates - Homeowners are willing to pay higher prices for low crime rates, so areas with low crime rates may have higher values.
+Crime Rates - Homeowners are willing to pay higher prices for areas with low crime rates, so these areas may have higher values.

-Illinois property records are public records, and anyone can access them, which may impact privacy.
-Property records contain a lot of detailed information, sometimes personal information about the current or historical owners.
+Illinois property records are public records; anyone can access them, which may impact privacy.
+Property records contain much detailed information, sometimes personal information about the current or historical owners.

 You have the legal right to access public property records.
 You may have to dig a little to find what you need or contact the right agency, but it shouldn't be difficult to find public records you are interested in.